 – Limited Agreements

-The comprehensive agreements are those, the scope of which are not limited and shall be addressing all sources of income, while in case of the limited agreements the scope would only cover:
+The comprehensive agreements are those, the scope of which is not limited and shall be addressing all sources of income, while in the case of the limited agreements ,the scope would only cover:

-– Income derived from the Operation of Aircrafts & Ships
+– Income derived from the Operation of aircraft & Ships

 – Estates